mdpopescu/public/README.md

 * ETL: a code generator for processing data

+* EventSystem: a way to organize an application as a series of async commands

 * EverythingIsADatabase: trying to play with ideas from http://witheve.com/

 * EverythingIsAStream: example of replacing simple variables with streams